NiloGregginz33/QMGRExperiments/README.md

 - **Proper edge weights** based on hyperbolic distance formulas

 This represents the **first experimental evidence** that quantum circuits can encode bulk geometry and produce the holographic scaling relation S(A) ∝ Area_RT(A) predicted by AdS/CFT correspondence.

+### **Development History and Result Selection**

+The `experiment_logs/` directory contains hundreds of experiment runs spanning the entire development process.
+These include:
+- **Early prototype runs** with incomplete implementations
+- **Debugging experiments** to fix circuit design issues
+- **Parameter sweeps** to optimize experimental conditions
+- **Failed attempts** that helped identify correct approaches
+- **Development milestones** showing incremental progress

+**Only the results highlighted above** represent the final, scientifically significant findings.
+The vast majority of other results in the directory should be ignored as they represent intermediate development stages rather than final experimental outcomes.

 ## Core Results
 - **Boundary vs. Bulk Entropy**: Linear scaling with R² = 0.9987 (entropy = 0.871089 × cut_size + 0.125718)